 Almost all spider species carry venom, although spiders like black widows and hobo spiders are far more toxic than other arachnid species.
-Most spider bites cause symptoms such as swelling, itching and redness.
-In more severe cases, they can cause blood poisoning, necrosis of the skin, difficulty breathing and abdominal cramping.
+Most spider bites cause symptoms such as swelling, itching, and redness.
+In more severe cases, they can cause blood poisoning, necrosis of the skin, difficulty breathing, and abdominal cramping.
 Most people make a full recovery from even the most toxic spider bites, like black widow and hobo bites, but in young children bites from highly venomous spiders can be fatal.

 There are lots of organic treatments you can use for spider control, but it’s important to know how to apply them properly.
 These treatments include:

 Essential oils are the most commonly used organic pest control method for spider removal.
-The most effective varieties for spider control are mint, eucalyptus, lavender, lemon balm, lemon verbena and citronella.
-You can make a simple spray using a few drops of essential oil, (around 5 to 10 drops should be enough), a quarter teaspoon of dish soap and one and a half cups of distilled water.
+The most effective varieties for spider control are mint, eucalyptus, lavender, lemon balm, lemon verbena, and citronella.
+You can make a simple spray using a few drops of essential oil, (around 5 to 10 drops should be enough), a quarter teaspoon of dish soap, and one and a half cups of distilled water.
 This type of essential oil spray is referred to as a repellent spray, but it doesn’t work very well on its own.
 The reason is that spiders, unlike ants and other insects with antennae, can’t sense repellents.
 They just walk right through the spray and can’t even tell they have repellent on them.
 I use a mixture of essential oils and nicotine to make my organic spider spray effective.
 It kills spiders and eggs on contact and in this very diluted state, it’s safe to use inside your house and around your family.

 Once you get the spiders in your house under control, there’s a lot you can do to keep them from coming back.
 The key is to keep your home free of the two things spiders want – dark places to hide and lay their egg sacs and a plentiful food source.

-Getting rid of the spiders in your house permanently takes a multi-layered approach, particularly if you’ve opted for more effective organic pest control treatments.
-It also takes time and effort to do it right, so I always make sure to take all the time I need to identify all the entrance points to your home, the types of spiders you’re dealing with and the areas where they lay their eggs.
+Getting rid of the spiders in your house permanently takes a multi-layered approach, particularly if you’ve opted for more effective organic spider pest control treatments.
+It also takes time and effort to do it right, so I always make sure to take all the time I need to identify all the entrance points to your home, the types of spiders you’re dealing with, and the areas where they lay their eggs.

 - In the first treatment, I get rid of all the spiders that have wandered into your home looking for a meal as well as their webs.
 I also get to their eggs before they can hatch using a Weber pole.
 I make sure to inspect every inch of your property from basement to attic to make sure that I haven’t missed a single one.

-- I treat the inside of your home for any spiders I may have missed with a combination of essential oils, nicotine, pyrethrum and glue boards.
+- I treat the inside of your home for any spiders I may have missed with a combination of essential oils, nicotine, pyrethrum, and glue boards.
 The type of treatment I apply depends largely on the type of spiders you have in your home and the scope of the infestation.

 - I spray the foundations of your home as well as the eaves of your house with a combination of essential oils and nicotine.
 This kills any spiders in those areas and discourages new ones from coming in to take up residence.